 If you are an SME without budget for expensive tools, consider free or basic packages like Social Blade, NoxInfluencer to check basic metrics.
 Not in-depth but helps detect obvious fraud cases.

-A KOC with good stats may not suit your brand.
-The key is whether their follower demographics match your target customer profile.
-This decides the campaign's conversion rate.
+A KOC with good metrics isn't necessarily suitable for your brand.
+The key is whether their follower base matches your target customer profile.
+This determines the campaign's conversion rate.

 Example: You sell premium household products for housewives aged 30-45.
-If you book an entertainment KOC whose fans are mainly students (Gen Z), even high engagement won't sell much.
+If you book an entertainment KOC whose fans are mostly students (Gen Z), even high engagement won't sell much.

-Also, review their old sponsored posts.
-See how they interacted with past brands, if professional, and if posts were deleted after contract end.
+Additionally, review their old sponsored posts.
+See how they interacted with past brands, if professional, and if those posts were deleted after contract end.
 These are valuable clues to assess professionalism.

-To not miss any key factors, use the vetting checklist below before deciding to collaborate:
+To not miss any important factors, use the vetting checklist below before deciding to collaborate:

-- Follower quality: What percentage are fake accounts, clones?
+- Follower Quality: Percentage of fake accounts, clones?

-- Audience File Fit: Does age, gender, location match the target customer?
+- Audience Fit: Age, gender, location match target customers?

-- Content Quality: Are images and videos well-invested?
-Is the writing style suitable for the brand?
+- Content Quality: Are images/videos well-invested?
+Tone suitable for the brand?

-- Reputation History: Have they ever had scandals for canceling schedules or poor work attitude?
+- Reputation History: Have they ever been ”exposed” for no-showing appointments or poor work attitude?

 Specifically, this KOC had a habit of taking deposits and then frequently reporting illness to postpone schedules, dragging it out until the brand got frustrated and had to cancel the contract and lose the deposit.
 Thanks to this valuable information, DPS.MEDIA immediately eliminated this candidate and protected the client from a clear risk.